puerari/cwp_api/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/puerari/cwp_api).
+We accept contributions through  Pull Requests on [Github](https://github.com/puerari/cwp_api).

 ## Pull Requests